Music theory: grade 8

 When I've finished, what course can I do next?

-You may also be interested in: Music theory: advanced topics, Music theory: counterpoint, Composition, Songwriting, or Keyboard harmony and improvisation, or one of our many Practical musicianship courses.
+You may also be interested in: Music theory: diploma topics, Music theory: counterpoint, Composition, Songwriting, or Keyboard harmony and improvisation.

 For more details about musicianship and music theory please visit our blog: Musicianship and music theory at City lit which lists our full sequence of musicianship and music theory classes.